julzaza/wildwitchherbs/_posts/2026-04-18-herbs-for-inhalation-folk-magic.md

 Some carried the practitioner across a line they would not cross sober.

 These plants were not interchangeable.
 Each had a reputation, and that reputation mattered.

+Some herbs were meant to be drawn into the body, but many more were burned only for the space itself: to clear a sick room, protect a threshold, or mark the dead passing through.
+If your work is with the house rather than the lungs, see what **[Herbal Rituals Used for Household Defense](/home-protection-herbal-rituals-guide/)**.

 ---